TehMuffinMoo/ibPS/docs/index.md

       -CustomFilters
     </td>
     <td>
 The -CustomFilters parameter allows you to use custom filters when interacting with the API and supports inputs as String, Object or ArrayList.
-See the [Custom Filters](#custom-filters) section for usage information.
+See the <a href="#-customfilters">Custom Filters</a> section for usage information.
     </td>
   </tr>
 </table>